kareman/SwiftShell/README.md

 All Contexts (`CustomContext` and `main`) implement `CommandRunning`, which means they can run commands using themselves as the Context.
 ReadableStream and String can also run commands, they use `main` as the Context and themselves as `.stdin`.
 As a shortcut you can just use `run(...)` instead of `main.run(...)`

-There are three different ways of running a command:
+There are 4 different ways of running a command:

 #### Run